Skip to main content

 To export:

-5. In the file dialog, choose location and name.
+6. In the file dialog, choose the save location and confirm.

 Did this answer your question?